ndy-s/1q-w2w-bot/README.md

 ## Features
 The bot automatically posts the daily WhaTap report to the WhatsApp group we set in `.env`.
 It only responds inside whitelisted groups, which we also define in `.env`.
 That way, it ignores unrelated chats or test groups.

 There's a little access control too.
-Only authorized users, also listed in `.env`, can run sensitive commands like updating the WhaTap login password.
+Only authorized users listed in `.env` can run sensitive commands like updating the WhaTap login password.
 Instead of opening the server and editing `.env` manually, they can just send a WhatsApp command like `@Bot !setpassword newpassword`, and the bot updates it automatically.

 Everything else is completely scheduled.
 I run it on a cron job set to 08:31 AM (Asia/Jakarta).
 The bot handles reconnections, retries, and report generation all by itself, so no one has to babysit it.